-Welcome to the web site that provides extra practice problems (and their answers) for the series of books, “Learning Math With Kayla,” by Vicki Meyer.
+Welcome to the web site that provides practice problems (and their answers) for the series of books, “Learning Math With Kayla,” by Vicki Meyer.
 The site is under construction right now, containing mostly general information.
-However, the problems and answers for Books 1, 2, 3, 4 and 5 are in place, and those for the following books will be added as we work our way through the list.
+However, the problems and answers for Books 1 through 9 are in place, and those for the following books will be added as we work our way through the list.

 The Hurtova Foundation, Inc. is a not-for-profit corporation which sponsors the series of books.
 It is named in honor of Vicki’s Mother, whose formal education stopped at 4th grade, and who successfully raised a family while working outside the home.
 Here is a first draft of the mission and purpose of the Foundation:

 Mission Statement: To improve the understanding of math and the development of basic math skills in elementary school students.

 Problem: Too many elementary school children, particularly children from lower socio-economic families, have below grade level math skills.

 Solution: Multidimensional math program involving the following:

 1. A focus on at-risk minority and poor children with below grade level math skills, to be identified in school districts.

 2. Specialized math books, “Learning Math with Kayla,” created by The Hurtova Foundation, focus on positive behavior reinforcement, simple math models, and creative-expressive experience for the child.
 Books use step-by-step math lessons appropriate for the child; they are short, culturally focused, and geared to the child’s experiencing a sense of mastery.
 Unlike most math books for young students, these books engage the reader using a narrative style from the point of view of a student who is struggling with math.

 3. The Hurtova Foundation will provide advisers to parents, guardians or older siblings to assure positive reinforcement and a uniform process that encourages them to act as tutors.